-At 8am, after eating breakfast, we'll meet in the hotel lobby for a briefing.
-Our trip starts with an exhilarating hike at Flattop Mountain, located just east of Anchorage.
-On a clear day, there are 360° views of the Alaska Range, Chugach Range, Cook Inlet and of course Anchorage, which ensure Flattop Mountain is one of the most accessible and popular peaks in Alaska.
-This is a moderate hike as the trail is steep in places with loose rocks and scree, but the leader will advise on safety for the group.
-If you'd prefer a lighter hike, there is the option to join the first half of the trail only.
+Leaving Anchorage, we enjoy an incredible walk at the Flattop Mountain area where on a clear day, you can enjoy 360° views of the Alaska Range, Chugach Range, Cook Inlet and of course Anchorage.
+This explains why Flattop Mountain is one of the most accessible and popular peaks in Alaska.
+If you prefer to take it easier on day 1 you have the option of completing the first half of the walk only.
 The full trail is a 5km roundtrip, approx. 2 hours walking with a 380m elevation gain.

-A 146km road runs through the park roughly parallel to the Alaska Range.
-The only vehicles permitted to travel beyond the first 24km are those regulated by the National Park bus service.
-Today we will use this bus service to explore the park.
-The drivers make regular stops to pick up and set down passengers and are excellent at spotting wildlife.
-There will be plenty of opportunities to take short walks (of approx. 2 - 4 hours duration, 5-10km) for the best views - there are no marked walking trails once the bus gets further into the park, so the opportunity for shorter/longer hikes is quite flexible.
+We have two days scenic bus-pass to explore the park with drivers making regular stops to hit the trails and explore for wildlife.
+There will be plenty of opportunities to take short walks (of approx. 2 - 4 hours duration, 5-10km) for the best views - there are no marked walking trails once the bus gets further into the park, so the opportunity for shorter/longer walks is quite flexible.
 As the wildlife is fairly habituated to park buses, we should be able to see moose and bear near to the roadside and Dall's sheep on the mountain slopes.
 In the middle of the park is the snow-clad Mt.
 McKinley - on a clear day we are likely to have excellent views.

 For our second day in the Denali area, there are various optional walks and activities.
 The leader will usually organise a morning walk from the Denali Visitors Centre that will follow the Mt Healy Overlook Trail, a 7.3km loop of approx. 3 - 4 hours duration with dramatic views.
-Alternative optional activities include rafting on the Nenana River, a visit to the Dog Sled Kennels run by the park rangers, or a scenic flight over Mt McKinley, all paid locally.
-If you would like to re-join the National Park bus service (also paid locally) and explore more of Denali National Park by foot or by bike, this is possible as well.
-After today's activities we will move our campsite to Talkeetna for the night to help break up the drive tomorrow.
+Please note the leader cannot walk with you due to park regulations.

-The Wrangall-St Elias Park and Preserve contains nine of the sixteen highest peaks in the United States, including the second highest, Mt.
-St. Elias (5,488m).
-It is also the most glaciated region in the North American continent.
+The Wrangell-St Elias Park and Preserve contains nine of the sixteen highest peaks in the United States, including the second highest, Mt.
+St. Elias (5,488m) and is the most glaciated region in the North American continent.
 An imposing area of glaciers, mountains, forest and wilderness, with wonderful wildlife viewing opportunities - Dall's sheep, mountain goats, caribou, moose, Grizzly and Black bears are just some of the parks inhabitants.
-We'll spend the day walking in the mountains and valleys of this beautiful area (approx. walk of 7 -8 hours duration, 14kms, up to 1,150 elevation gain).
-There are also plenty of optional activities for those wanting to do something else; ice climbing on the Kennecott and Root Glaciers is a popular excursion (paid locally, crampons provided), or alternatively take a short scenic flight over the mountains to appreciate the sheer scale of the park!
+We spend the day walking in the mountains and valleys of this beautiful area on the Bonanza Mine Trail (approx. walk of 6-8 hours in duration, 6.6 miles- strenuous).

 Our journey continues towards Valdez, passing through the Chugach Range of mountains.
 En route we'll stop at the famous Worthington Glacier, adjacent to the Thompson Pass, where we'll have a short walk (approx. 2 hours, 3.5km).
 This area holds all of Alaska's snowfall records!
 On the rivers, fish wheels have been built to catch salmon migrating up-stream to spawn.
 We plan to arrive in Valdez in the late afternoon.

 Today we board the Alaska State ferry, leaving Valdez behind and crossing Prince William Sound to reach Whittier.
-Price William Sound is undoubtedly one of the highlights of any visit to Alaska; the views of the mountains, bays, fjords, islands and glaciers as we travel across the Sound are unforgettable.
-The water is home to a unique array of marine life and with luck we might see harbour seals, sea otters and sea lions playing in the water, as well as plenty of sea birds.
+Prince William Sound is undoubtedly one of the highlights of any visit to Alaska; the views of the mountains, bays, fjords, islands and glaciers as we travel across the Sound are unforgettable.
+The water is home to a unique array of marine life and harbour seals, sea otters and sea lions, as well as plenty of sea birds have been spotted on previous trips.
 From Whittier we drive to Seward, passing the Portage Glacier.
 There will be a chance to explore the small fishing town of Seward and its busy port before we head to our campsite.

 At 10am we join a full day (8.5 hour) wildlife cruise around Resurrection Bay and the Alaska Maritime National Wildlife Refuge.
 With the help of an excellent onboard wildlife guide, it's possible that we'll see Stellar sea lions, otters, Dall's porpoise and an endless variety of seabirds including puffins and eagles in this area.
 Orcas are often spotted and if we are lucky, Humpback whales could even make an appearance!
 We'll stop at Fox Island for a National Park Ranger presentation and a salmon and prime rib dinner (included, vegetarian options available).

-After packing up camp and having breakfast, we drive for a couple of hours to Alyeska in the Chugach Mountain Range.
-A ski resort in winter, this is a great spot to take a final walk (approx. 3-4 hours, 4km).
+After packing up camp and having breakfast, we drive for a couple of hours to Alyeska in the Chugach Mountain Range which is ideal for a final walk (approx. 3-4 hours, 4km).
 We will then continue to the state's capital, Anchorage.
 Containing around half the population of the state, Anchorage in some ways looks just like any other sprawling American town and after nearly two weeks in the small towns and villages it will likely feel busy and bustling.
 There are points of interest, including several art galleries and craft shops where you can see the beautiful Eskimo handicrafts being made.
-The National Parks Centre also has some excellent displays.Tonight we'll most likely head out for a celebratory final meal in one of the many local restaurants.
+The National Parks Centre also has some excellent displays